UC Browser: Privacy and security vulnerabilities

-Privacy

-Leaked NSA reports

-In May 2015, National Security Agency (NSA) documents leaked by whistleblower Edward Snowden indicated that UC Browser leaks sensitive data like international mobile subscriber identities, international mobile station equipment identities, MSISDN's, Android ID's, MAC addresses, and geolocation and Wi-Fi-related data without any encryption.
-These leaks were used by intelligence agencies to track users.
+In May 2015, the American National Security Agency (NSA) documents leaked by whistleblower Edward Snowden indicated that UC Browser leaks sensitive data like international mobile subscriber identities, international mobile station equipment identities, MSISDN's, Android ID's, MAC addresses, and geolocation and Wi-Fi-related data without any encryption.
+These leaks are used by intelligence agencies to track users.
 The documents also revealed that the Australian Signals Directorate (ASD) had identified UC Browser as a security weak point.
-Its widespread use in China, India and Indonesia made it particularly attractive to ASD.
-The documents revealed that in cooperation with its Five Eyes partners, ASD hacked the UC Browser and infected smartphones with spyware.
+Its widespread use in China, India and Indonesia made it particularly attractive to ASD's exploits.
+The Snowden documents revealed that in cooperation with its Five Eyes partners, ASD hacked the UC Browser and infected smartphones with spyware.
 The ASD declined to comment in relation to the revelations.

-Citizen Lab report

-In May 2015, Citizen Lab, a laboratory based at the University of Toronto, published a report finding numerous privacy and security issues with both the English language and Chinese language editions of the Android version of UC Browser.
+Following the leaks, the Citizen Lab based at the University of Toronto published an independent report corroborating numerous privacy and security issues with both the English language and Chinese language editions of the Android version of UC Browser.
 The report criticized the transmission of personally identifiable information to various commercial analytics tools and the transmission of user search queries without encryption.
 They also managed to bypass the encryption of UC Browser, leading them to accuse UCWeb of using non-effective encryption systems to transmit personally identifiable subscriber data, mobile device identifiers, and user geolocation data.

 In May 2016, Alibaba Group provided Citizen Lab with updated versions of UC Browser in order to verify their security fixes to these issues.
 The subsequent update published by Citizen Lab indicated that not all of the previously identified data leaks and privacy breaches had been fixed in UC Browser.